Thorlabs Imaging Systems

 In Vivo Deep Tissue Imaging

 Deep tissue imaging is a hallmark of multiphoton microscopy.
-The Bergamo® II Series' ultrasensitive detector module utilizes full-field-of-view, non-descanned GaAsP PMT detectors to maximize the collection of photons scattered deep within a sample.
+The Bergamo® III Series' ultrasensitive detector module utilizes full-field-of-view, non-descanned GaAsP PMT detectors to maximize the collection of photons scattered deep within a sample.
 This efficient design allows morphological features deep within a sample to be reconstructed without having to excise tissue.

 The image to the left shows an XZ projection of the primary somatosensory cortex in an 8-week-old mouse expressing thy1-YFP (H line), with a sample depth in excess of 1.0 mm.
 The excitation wavelength was 960 nm and the data was taken with a Nikon Apo LWD 25X objective with NA 1.10.
 The data set is courtesy of Dr. Hajime Hirase and Katsuya Ozawa, RIKEN Brain Science Institute, Wako, Japan.